-Our Cultural Team includes an Aboriginal Education Officer, qualified teachers, student learning and support officers and a Community Elder.
+Our Cultural Team includes an Aboriginal Education Officer, Aboriginal Student Learning and Support Officers and a Community Elder.
 Our major focus is on inclusiveness, with every student at HRHS welcome to use the support offered by the Cultural Team.
 We build strong relationships with our students, resulting in positive outcomes in relation to both culture and school performance.